-Omicron: B.1.1.529 (which includes sublineages BA.1, BA.2 and BA.3)
+Omicron: B.1.1.529 (which includes sublineages BA.1,BA.2 and BA.3)

 Infections compatible with the Delta variant have been the most common since the end of May 2021 in England, and since the end of July 2021 in all four UK countries.
-In the most recent four weeks up to 29 November 2021, results show over 99% of all coronavirus (COVID-19) infections, from which we obtained a genetic sequence, were genetically compatible with the Delta variant or a descendant of the Delta variant.
+In the most recent four weeks up to 6 December 2021, results show over 94% of all COVID-19 infections, from which we obtained a genetic sequence, were genetically compatible with the Delta variant or a descendant of the Delta variant.

-The following analysis looks at the percentage of positive tests that are compatible with the Omicron variant and Delta variant of the virus in England, Wales and Scotland, and the regions of England.
-Estimates for Northern Ireland have not been provided in this bulletin, as we do not have enough data to provide a breakdown of positivity by variant at this stage.
+The following analysis looks at the percentage of positive tests that are compatible with the Omicron variant and Delta variant of the virus in England, Wales, Northern Ireland and Scotland and the regions of England.
+Our analysis on the percentage of people testing positive by variant is based on PCR gene positivity patterns.

 Data should be treated with caution.
-In particular, there are small numbers of positive cases detected in Wales and Scotland leading to considerable uncertainty surrounding these estimates.
-There are further uncertainties given that not all cases that are positive on the ORF1ab and N-genes will be the Omicron variant.
+In particular, there are small numbers of positives detected in Wales, Northern Ireland and Scotland leading to considerable uncertainty surrounding these estimates.
+There are further uncertainties given that not all cases that are positive only on the ORF1ab and N-genes (denoted Omicron-compatible below) will be the Omicron variant.

-In the week ending 11 December 2021, the percentage of cases compatible with the Omicron variant (B.1.1.529) increased in England and Scotland, and there were early signs of an increase in Wales.
-For the same week, the percentage of cases compatible with the Delta variant (B.1.
-617.2 and its genetic descendants) decreased in England and Scotland, and the trend was uncertain in Wales.
+Our survey shows in the week ending 16 December 2021:

+- the percentage of cases compatible with the Omicron variant (B.1.1.529) increased in all four UK countries - the percentage of cases compatible with the Delta variant (B.1.
+617.2 and its genetic descendants) has decreased in England, Wales and Northern Ireland, and the trend was uncertain in Scotland

-Figure 5: The percentage of cases compatible with the Omicron variant has increased in England and Scotland, and showed early signs of an increase in Wales, in the week ending 11 December 2021
+Figure 2: The percentage of cases compatible with the Omicron variant increased in all four UK countries in the week ending 16 December 2021

-Modelled percentage of positive cases compatible with the Delta variant, compatible with the Omicron variant and where the virus is too low for the variant to be identifiable, based on nose and throat swabs, daily, from 31 October to 11 December 2021, UK
+Modelled percentage of positive cases compatible with the Delta variant, and compatible with the Omicron variant, based on nose and throat swabs, daily, from 5 November to 16 December 2021, UK